Randomizing hypergraphs preserving degree correlation and local clustering: Results

 We show the distance measurement results in Table \ref{table:3}.
 The following observations apply to all the data sets unless we state otherwise.
 First, we verify that the degree distribution of the node is the same between the empirical data and the hyper $dK$-series with $d_v \geq 1$ and the B2K model.
-Second, the hyper $dK$-series with $d_v = 2$ realize a considerably small distance to the empirical data in terms of $k_{\text{nn},v}(k)$.
+Second, the hyper $dK$-series with $d_v = 2$ realize a considerably small distance to the empirical data in terms of $k_{\text{nn}}(k)$.
 Third, the hyper $dK$-series with $d_v = 2.5$ yields a small distance to the empirical data in terms of $r(k)$.
 Fourth, the distribution of hyperedge's size is the same between the empirical data, any hyper $dK$-series with $d_e = 1$, and the B2K model.
 Fifth, for both $d_e=0$ and $d_e=1$, the hyper $dK$-series is more similar to the empirical data in terms of the distribution of shortest path length between nodes (i.e., $P(\ell)$) when $d_v$ is larger.
 However, with the exception of primary-school hypergraph, the relative error between the hyper $dK$-series and the empirical hypergraph in terms of $P(\ell)$ is large (i.e., $> 30\%$) even with $(d_v, d_e) = (2.5,1)$.
 Finally, the hyper $dK$-series with $(d_v,d_e)=(2,1)$, $(2.5,1)$ and the B2K model are close to the empirical data in terms of the degree distribution of the one-mode projection.
 All these results are consistent with those shown in Fig. \ref{fig:4}.
+We also statistically tested how significantly the hyper $dK$-series changes each structural property of a given hypergraph (see section S2 in the supplementary material).

 To examine if the targeting rewiring introduces sufficient randomization, we measure the distance measures $D_2$ and $D_{2.5}$, which are defined in Eqs. \eqref{eq:5} and \eqref{eq:6}, as a function of the number of rewiring attempts, $R$, for the hyper $dK$-series with $d_v \in \{2, 2.5\}$ and $d_e \in \{0,1\}$.
 The results for the drug data set are shown in Fig. \ref{fig:5}.
 For both $d_e=0$ and $d_e=1$, $D_2$ rapidly decreased to values that are $\approx$ 15\% larger than the final value in the first $\approx$ $100 \mathcal{M}$ targeting rewiring attempts.
 Then, $D_2$ continued to decrease slowly towards the final value.
 Similarly, $D_{2.5}$ in the case of both $d_e = 0$ and $d_e = 1$ rapidly decreased to values that are $\approx$ 10\% larger than the final values in the first $100 \mathcal{M}$ targeting rewiring attempts and then slowly decayed towards the final values.
 We confirmed that the trajectories of $D_2$ and $D_{2.5}$ were similar for the other three data sets.